Your doctor's office, your employer, the DMV—they all want your Social Security number. But the group that wants it most? Identity thieves.

 1. Monitor your credit report closely

-Each of the three credit agencies is required by law to provide one free credit report per year at annualcreditreport.com.
-Stagger your requests so that you get a picture of your credit every four months.
+Each of the three major credit agencies (Equifax, Experian and TransUnion) is required by law to provide one free credit report per year.
+You can request all three reports at once, or stagger your requests so that you get a picture of your credit every four months.
+Request your reports at AnnualCreditReport.com.

 2. Try not to give out your Social Security number